Kalixone/JobSeeker/README.md

 - **UserStatisticsController:** Provides user statistics, including activity tracking and engagement metrics.

 **DTOs (Data Transfer Objects)**
-- DTOs, such as CvDto, EmailDto, JobDto, UserDto, RecruitmentReviewDto, UserStatisticsDto, LocationDto, UpdateDtos – Used for transferring data between controllers and services, handling CV, email, job, user, recruitment review, user statistics, location, and entity updates.
+- **DTOs, such as:** CvDto, EmailDto, JobDto, UserDto, RecruitmentReviewDto, UserStatisticsDto, LocationDto, UpdateDtos – Used for transferring data between controllers and services, handling CV, email, job, user, recruitment review, user statistics, location, and entity updates.
 There are more DTOs, these are just examples.

 **Mappers**
 - **CvMapper:** Maps CV-related DTOs to entities and vice versa.